Spectra Image Profile - Create profiles from, normalize and edit 2D / 3D spectral data

 The Subtract Profile button

 The current profile will be subtracted from each column (horizontal mode) or row (vertical mode) of the 2D image or current layer of 3D data.
 This can be used, for example, to remove constant features from a measurement which appear undisturbed in part of the data and thus can be selected with the ROI lines.
+The Scale (x) control to the right of the button can be used to scale the intensity of the profile before subtraction.

 This button has an additional functionality only in horizontal mode: The spectrum can be shifted each column step according to the Y-axis delta.
 In other words, each increasing column the Y-scale delta value is added to (or subtracted from) the profile’s x scaling, which subtracts the profile in diagonal direction.
 This is useful to subtract features which change with the parameter on the Y scale like, for example, spectral features moving with increasing photon energy.